wp-plugins/sell-media/readme.txt

 * You must enable Auto Return Payment Data Transfer in PayPal for purchases to be recorded.
 See readme.txt for instructions.

 == Changelog ==

+= 2.0.2 =
+* Tweak: Do not cache checkout, thanks and lightbox pages.
+Prevents PayPal IPN misses.
+* Tweak: Increase max_execution_time for bulk uploads
+* Tweak: Properly sanitize add_query_arg with esc_url
+* Tweak: Define select box width in dialog to prevent overflow on long titles
+* Tweak: Notice for is_gallery check on 404 and Search pages.
+* Tweak: Update PayPal IPN class and cert files.

 = 2.0.1 =
 * New Feature: Galleries.
 Upload multiple files.